danbev/learning-iot/README.md

                              |  |
  Si  [* *]  Si  [* *]  Si    |  |   Si  [* *]  Si  [* *]  Si  [* *]
 ```
+If an electron moves from the n-type to the p-type this will cause an imbalance
+where the n-type size now has a mismatch of the P atom, there is not one proton
+more that there are electrons (remember that this was not the case when the
+free electron was in the n-type side).
+So the n-type side will now become
+slightly positively charged.

-A hole can also move to the n-type side.
-This will create an area between
+A hole can also move to the n-type side in which case the p-type area will not
+be imbalanced, the Ai atom will not have one more electron compared to protons
+and become slightly negatively charged.
+And remember that a charge will create
+an electric field.
+This electric field will prevent electrons and holes to move
+between these to areas.
+This process will create an area between these two
-these two reqions where there are now extra electrons, or any extra holes, so
+reqions where there are now extra electrons, or any extra holes, so there are
-there are now charge carriers in this region.
-This region is called the
+now charge carriers in this region.
+This region is called the depletion region
-depletion region and it like an insulator.
+and it like an insulator.
 ```
                 Depletion Region
             N          ↓       P